 QUIC stream identifiers are coded with 62 bits, instead of 31 bits with HTTP/2.
+However, HTTP/3 clients will consume 4 stream IDs per HTTP request that is sent.

-Stream ID exhaustion becomes nearly impossible during the lifetime of a QUIC connection.
-This may simplify the management of connections in 5GC.
+Stream ID exhaustion becomes unlikely during the lifetime of a QUIC connection.
+Instead the QUIC connection lifetime limiting factor are more likely the 62 bits Packet Numbers per direction.
+When the packet number reaches its maximum number the QUIC connection must be terminated.
+The longer potential lifetime may simplify the management of connections in 5GC.

 5.4 Features of QUIC Applicable to 3GPP SBI